A 1976 Cessna 150M has been spotted for sale. The listing states (in part):

 Please Note: This is an archived post.
 The information presented here may not be current and the associated listing may no longer be active.

-The aircraft is located in Newberry, Florida and is currently available for US $87,000, although offers are also being accepted.
-Click here to check out the complete listing on eBay.
+The aircraft is located in Enterprise, Alabama and offers are currently being accepted.
+Click here to check out the eBay listing, which includes additional photos.

 Please Note: This post contains an eBay affiliate link.
 When you purchase through links on our site, we may earn an affiliate commission.